Jasonzhou78/ZZ_Zhou_WEB601Assignments_MyFavouriteVehicleBrands/ReadMe.txt

 --set the version number of application to 0.0.1 in package.json, commit changes.
 1651
---change the app name from Z_Zhou_MyFavouriteVehicleBrands to ZZ_Zhou_MyFavouriteVehicleBrands
+--change the app name from Z_Zhou_MyFavouriteVehicleBrands to ZZ_Zhou_MyFavouriteVehicleBrands --add "pipe": "generatepipe" and "component": "generatecomponent" and "directive": "generatedirective" in package.json for running a command as a shortcut